openoakland/infra/README.md

 This repo is an experiment to apply the practices of [Infrastructure as Code][1] to OpenOakland.
 Why?

-* *Inclusivity* - Being transparent in our operations demonstrates a model of inclusivity and enables bottom-up participation.
+* *Inclusivity* - Being transparent in our operations promotes collaboration and involvement of many.
 * *Documentation* - We will have documentation in source code about why infrastructure changes were made.
 * *Sustainability* - With better documentation and better participation, we will build a more sustainable organization.